thelvis4/StatusIndicator/README.md

 # StatusIndicator

-StatusIndicator lets you display custom statuses in Xcode toolbar from a Xcode plugin.
+StatusIndicator lets you display a custom status in Xcode's toolbar from a Xcode plugin.
 This framework uses unofficial and undocumented APIs and might stop working with the new releases of Xcode.

 [ [Motivation](#motivation) &bull; [Integration](#integration)